BrightBoost/learningjava/files/README.md

 Welcome to the **Kitten README** — a simple file to help you working with READMEs.

-This project demonstrates basic coding principles such as **data modeling**, **collections**, and **file handling**, but it’s language-agnostic — you can use Java, Python, or any other language to build your version.

 ---

 ## 📚 Table of Contents